-And Kiwis lives are lost every year simply because people are unaware of what to do to stop the bleed for long enough to save a person’s life.
+And Kiwis lives are lost every year simply because people are unaware of what to do to stop bleeding for long enough to save a person’s life.
 We are talking about major bleeding where blood is spurting or pouring from a wound as the heart pumps.
-In this case there are two ways to stop the bleed.
+In this case there are two ways to stop the bleeding.
 Either by full body-weight pressure on the wound, or by applying a tourniquet.

-See Tony Smith, Medical Director from St John on the AM Show talking about Stop the Bleed.
+See Tony Smith, Medical Director from St John on the AM Show talking about Stopping the Bleed.

 A campaign to raise public awareness about life threatening severe bleeding after an accident has been launched today by New Zealand healthcare company Pharmaco Emergency Care, and is being supported by the Medical Director for St John.

-View these simple training videos below and see how you can stop the bleed using a C.A.T Tourniquet or with Celox; a specially treated dressing which clots blood on contact.
+View these simple training videos below and see how you can stop bleeding using a C.A.T Tourniquet or with Celox; a specially treated dressing which clots blood on contact.